 I assume some event(s) would eventually break the cycle, but I can’t see how it would happen without a demand, as enlightened self-interest seems a thing which demands a swift kick in the rear to get it going.

-Yet another gloomy prognostication in which I fully hope I’m wrong.
-(There’s a reason they call it the dismal science.)
+Yet another gloomy prediction in which I fully hope I’m wrong.

 We shall see.